 KSTAR assessments provide the physician with an opportunity to demonstrate competence while improving the safety and quality of medical care.
 As a result, KSTAR provides appropriate resolutions to benefit the doctor, the health care system and the patient.
 Through the assessment, an individually tailored plan is developed to create higher performing physicians and improve the safety and quality of medical care provided.

 Assessments are two days on site at the Texas A&M Health Science Center campus in Bryan, Texas, and are individually tailored to meet each physician's needs.
-Assessments may include but are not limited to: standardized patient encounters, record review, computerized scenario testing, multiple choice testing, mini-cognitive screening, and physician discussions and interviews.
+Assessments may include but are not limited to: standardized patient encounters, record review, computerized scenario testing, multiple choice testing, cognitive screening, and physician discussions and interviews.

 KSTAR is unique from other assessment centers because of our ability to do ongoing monitoring of a physician’s practice through the Institute’s Physician Peer Review program.
 KSTAR can also create and oversee individualized learning plans when needed, and continues to work on partnering with other institutions to provide training options.